projectman14/mantra-submission/README.md

 * Stake RWAs as collateral for loans.
 * We've used ts code-gen to streamline building the frontend process.

+*It is recommended to wait at least 3 seconds after clicking any button as it takes time for smart contracts to do the needed actions*

 #### System Design (how it works)
 ![architecture design](./public/system-design-readme.png/ "architecture design")